bbody-old/MultilineJavaScriptConverter/README.md

 #### Mocha
 `npm run mocha`

+#### Run E2E tests

+Run the below the first time:

+`npm run selenium-setup`

+The below must be running every time tests are run:

+`npm run serve`
+`node_modules/.bin/chromedriver`

+To run the tests run the below:

+`npm run nightwatch`

 ## Built with
 - [Skeleton](http://getskeleton.com/) - for basic CSS framework
 - [Babel](https://babeljs.io/) - for converting to ECMA5 code for browser